James-Ansley/toodle/README.md

-# Moodle TOML
+# Toodle

-Moodle TOML is a small transpiler that converts human-readable text and TOML file formats representing Moodle questions to Moodle XML.
+Toodle (toml moodle) is a small transpiler that converts human-readable text and TOML file formats representing Moodle questions to Moodle XML.

-Moodle TOML also supports the Coderunner question type.
+Toodle also supports the Coderunner question type.

-> Note: Moodle TOML is in alpha and significant API changes are likely.
+> Note: Toodle is in alpha and significant API changes are likely.
 > Currently, only Coderunner python questions and short answers are supported

 ## Install

-    pip install moodle-toml
+    pip install toodle

 ## Usage

-Moodle TOML provides a `parser.Quiz` class that takes the Path of a question suite.
-Calling `as_xml` on the resulting `Quiz` object will parse the directory as XML.
+Toodle provides a `Quiz` class that takes the Path of a question suite.
+Calling `to_xml` on the resulting `Quiz` object will parse the directory as XML.
 A question suite is a directory structure where non-question directories are treated as categories, and questions are directories containing several text-based configuration files.
 These formats are described below.

 ### Categories

-Moodle TOML relies on parsing directory trees to determine question categories.
+Toodle relies on parsing directory trees to determine question categories.
 Each non-question directory is treated as a category.
 For example, if given the following directory structure: